 Expert opinions were also collected to gain a broader understanding of gender equality on the ground.
 Respondents of expert opinion survey identified numerous gaps in the implementation of laws in their countries, even among economies that score above average on the legal index.

-While only preliminary, the results confirm that laws alone are not enough to improve gender equality and make clear that these gaps should be further explored.
+While only preliminary, the findings of the Pilot data confirm that laws alone are not enough to improve gender equality and make clear that these gaps should be further explored.
 This set of measures provides a starting point for continued focus on this work.
-By improving these measures in subsequent years, Women, Business and the Law hopes to deliver a fully developed framework that will allow more women to enforce their rights, boosting economic inclusion and labor force participation worldwide.
+By improving these measures in subsequent years, Women, Business and the Law hopes to deliver a fully developed framework that will allow more women to enforce their rights, boosting women’s economic inclusion and labor force participation worldwide.

 The team welcomes feedback on the methodology and construction of this set of indicators, and it looks forward to improving their coverage and scope.
 Comments can be offered by contacting the Women, Business and the Law team at email@example.com.